Open-Pix/magento2-openpix/README.md

 - run `curl -s https://raw.githubusercontent.com/markshust/docker-magento/master/lib/onelinesetup | bash -s -- magento.test 2.4.2`
 - note that `magento.test` will be your store local host.

-- it will be requested a `Username`.
-Here, is where you copy and paste the public key from magento marketplace
+- `Composer authentication required (repo.magento.com public and private keys):` - copy and paste the public key from magento marketplace
-- after, it will be requested the `Password`, do the same for the private key
+- `Password: ` - copy and paste the private key from magento marketplace

-- will update dependencies
+- it will install the magento store, update dependencies
 - config the local store
 - open in `magento.test` or the name you choose